minecraft-anarchy/BlunixTeleport/README.md

 ## Minecraft Paper Spigot Plugin for Teleportation

 This minecraft plugin provides teleportation functionality using the `/tp` command.
+It is designed to be lightweight, do one thing and do it right as well as making it difficult for players to abuse the functionality.

 # Functionality